LUTHERAN VALUES AND COMMITMENTS IN MINISTRY

 Reknowned theorist and activist bell hooks wrote, "Beloved community is formed not by the eradication of difference but by its affirmation, by each of us claiming the identities and cultural legacies that shape who we are and how we live in the world."

 In Lutheran campus ministry, we affirm Christian unity while acknowledging the ideal is far simpler than the practice.
 We celebrate our identity while exploring partnerships with other traditions, and welcome people from any faith background or no faith background at all.
-We welcome and affirm students of all ethnicities and race, nationalities, socioeconomic contexts, sexual and gender identities, and abilities.
+We commit to students of all ethnicities and race, nationalities, socioeconomic contexts, sexual and gender identities, and abilities.

 Lutheran pastor and author Nadia Bolz-Weber once wrote, "The movement in our relationship to God is always from God to us.
 Always.
 We can't, through our piety or goodness, move closer to God.
 God is always coming near to us."